raiden-network/raiden/docs/the-raiden-web-interface/join-a-token-network.inc.rst

    supply of tokens.

-   These token contracts are like a registry where different amounts of the total supply is mapped to different owners. {% endhint %}
+   These token contracts are like a registry where different amounts of the total supply is mapped to different owners.

 .. note::